 - Assess your Recognition of Prior Learning application;

 - Identify any Credit Transfers that may be available; and

-To provide permission, please follow this link and watch the instructional video.
+To provide permission, please follow the instructions provided using this link.

 All students of CTPM Australasia have their fees directly negotiated with their employer.
 These fees are charged to the student’s employer and therefore at no cost to the student.
 For information about fees under the Smart and Skilled funding program please visit our Smart and Skilled page.